mushroomhostage/RealisticChat/README.md

 half of the maximum hearing range (default 50/2 = 25 m), chat will be garbled.

-**garblePartialChance** (0.10): When a character is about to be dropped due to garbling, use this probability to determine if the character should instead be dimmed, representing a barely audible piece of the message.
+**garblePartialChance** (0.10): When a character is about to be dropped due to garbling, use this probability to determine if the character should instead be dimmed (colored chatDimMessageColor), representing a barely audible piece of the message.
 Set to 1.0 to always dim letters instead of dropping, or 0.0 to disable dimming entirely.

 **garbleAllDroppedMessage** (~~~): Message replacement to display if you were unlucky enough for your